Timeline: LSE - A story of failed mega-mergers

-(Reuters) - Hong Kong Exchanges and Clearing (HKEX) has scrapped its unsolicited $39 billion approach for London Stock Exchange Group after failing to convince LSE management to back a move that would have transformed both financial services giants.
+(Reuters) - Hong Kong Exchanges and Clearing (0388.HK) (HKEX) has scrapped its unsolicited $39 billion approach for London Stock Exchange Group (LSE.L) after failing to convince LSE management to back a move that would have transformed both financial services giants.

-HKEX’s offer was the latest attempt at an exchange mega-merger after multiple failures between the LSE and Deutsche Boerse over the last 17 years.
+HKEX’s offer was the latest attempt at an exchange mega-merger after multiple failures between the LSE and Deutsche Boerse (DB1Gn.DE) over the last 17 years.

 The LSE’s share price, up more than 2,000% since it listed in 2001, reflects its frequent position as a bid target.

-Hong Kong Exchange drops its plans to buy LSE, leaving the British exchange operator free to press ahead with the planned acquisition of data and analytics group Refinitiv, in which Thomson Reuters has a minority stake.
+Hong Kong Exchange drops its plans to buy LSE, leaving the British exchange operator free to press ahead with the planned acquisition of data and analytics group Refinitiv, in which Thomson Reuters (TRI.TO) has a minority stake.

 HKEX makes an unsolicited $39 billion takeover bid for LSE on Sept.
 11, an offer contingent on the London bourse ditching its planned acquisition of Refinitiv.
 LSE rejects the proposal two days later.